Vatican Apostolic Archive: 19th-century developments

 In 1855, Augustin Theiner, prefect of the Archive, began to publish multi-volume collections of documents from the archive.
 His predecessor Marino Marini had produced an account of Galileo's trials that failed to satisfy scholars who saw it as an apology for the Inquisition.
 Beginning in 1867, Theiner and his successor granted individual scholars access to the manuscripts relating to the trial of Galileo, leading to a protracted dispute about their authenticity.
 Scholarly access was briefly interrupted following the dissolution of the Papal States in 1870, when archive officials restricted access to assert their control against competing claims by the victorious Italian state.

-In 1879, Pope Leo XIII appointed as archivist Cardinal Josef Hergenröther, who immediately wrote a memo recommending that historians be allowed access to the archive.
+In 1879, Pope Leo XIII appointed Cardinal Josef Hergenröther as archivist, who immediately wrote a memo recommending that historians be allowed access to the archive.
 Access had remained limited out of concern that Protestant researchers might use their access to slander or embarrass the Church.
 Hergenröther's approach led to Pope Leo ordering a reading room constructed for researchers; it opened on 1 January 1881.
 When the German Protestant historian Theodor von Sickel, in April 1883, published the results of his research in the archive, which defended the Church against charges of forgery, (Note: Von Sickel studied the letter in which the Holy Roman Emperor Otto the Great made grants to the papacy, the Privilegium Ottonis, a document critical to establishment of the Papal States.)
 Pope Leo was further persuaded.
-In August 1883 he wrote to the three cardinals who shared responsibility for the archives and praised the potential of historical research to clarify the role of the papacy in European culture and Italian politics.
+In August 1883, he wrote to the three cardinals who shared responsibility for the archives and praised the potential of historical research to clarify the role of the papacy in European culture and Italian politics.
 He announced that the archives would be open to research that was impartial and critical.
 In an address to the Görres Society in February 1884, Pope Leo said: "Go to the sources.
 That is why I have opened the archives to you.
 We are not afraid of people publishing documents out of them."